supertokens/supertokens-node-postgres-ref-jwt/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the issue is about.

 ### Your environment
-* version of supertokens-node-mysql-ref-jwt -
+* version of supertokens-node-postgres-ref-jwt -
 * version of node -
-* version of mysql -
+* version of postgres -

 ### Steps to reproduce
 Tell us how to reproduce this issue.
 Please provide a working demo,if you can.